 Loading the chamber to capacity usually works well on most vapes.
 However, you still want to have enough room to allow for the easy flow of air.
 So, there’s a balance between the two.
 And it can differ slightly depending on the type of vape.
 For vaping dry herbs, you should be able to tell the difference once you’ve used the device a few times.

 Check what kind of device you’re using.
-This can help you decide how much of the chamber to pack and how much to leave free.
+This can help you decide on how much of the chamber to pack and how much to leave free.
 If your device vaporizes with convection, you’ll likely get better results with a more loosely-packed chamber.
-Other vapes run on the conduction of heat.
+There are other vapes that run on the conduction of heat.
 You’ll get a more consistent vape in these types if you pack the chamber nice and tight.

 Getting the right temperatures

 The exact temperature of a good vape can slowly change as you use more and more.
 This is because your preference may change, or your tastes may become more specific.
 But on a general level, your cannabis will probably give the best vapor levels around 355°-430°F.

 If you haven’t found that optimum heat level yet, it’s best to start low.
 As you start vaping dry herbs, you can slowly increase the temperature at a comfortable pace.
 This will allow your tastes to narrow down on that ideal temperature where the vapor is perfect for you.
 However, it’s a good idea not to exceed the maximum temperature of around 430°F because the herbs can start combusting at these levels.